Google Places Text Search

 with a search box, map, and results listing, while the /backend

 handles calls to the Google Text Search API.
 As with our other tutorials, we'll be using @vis.gl/react-google-maps to quickly scaffold our app.
 This library helps integrate Google Maps components into a React app by providing prebuilt components that make it easy to manage map interactions and UI in a way that is consistent with React.
-You can find full source code and installation instructions to run the app locally in our Github repository (coming soon!).
+You can find full source code and installation instructions to run the app locally in our Github repository.

 App.jsx